Parasitus-modpack/Parasitus-modpack/ParasitusPlan.md

 ### Priority 1

+Fix game crashing in nether when your in lava
+Maybe its nuparu.sevendaystomine.events.LivingEventHandler.onEntityAttack

 - [ ] Make a parasite ender dragon spawn once the normal one dies "srparasites:sim_dragone" and "srparasites:sim_dragonehead"
   - [ ] needs testing
   - [ ] complete